OMSI District Vision

 OMSI is creating a broad and diverse coalition of entities that support the OMSI District, a proposed inclusive, vibrant new neighborhood on the southeast bank of the Willamette River.
 The OMSI District comes from a collaboration of local, Tribal and regional government entities, Indigenous groups, nonprofits and businesses.
 These entities will help champion and advocate for the OMSI District as the development goes through the city’s Master Planning Process.

-• Work with partners and the city on funding strategies will create the framework for a development agreement with the city.
+• OMSI, various partners, and the City of Portland develop funding strategies to create the framework for a development agreement with the City.

 • OMSI, in partnership with ECONorthwest, releases the economic impact study of the OMSI District.